ESlenders/eslenders.github.io/_pages/about.md

 ## The Laboratory

-We're dominantly based at the Center for Human Technology at the [Italian Institute of Technology](https://iit.it).
+We're based at the Center for Human Technology at the [Italian Institute of Technology](https://iit.it).